 For more information, please call a librarian at (808) 455-0379, or e-mail firstname.lastname@example.org

-Library items can be returned to Danny Wyatt or Walterbea Aldeguer.
+Library items can be returned to Danny Wyatt or Walterbea Aldeguer at the front desk.

 Distance Education courses are delivered over cable television, two-way interactive video, or the Internet.
 The library offers services and resources to students who cannot conveniently come to the library in-person.